suncodebd/suncodebd/README.md

 -  Hi, There 👋
 - 👀 I’m Minarul From Bangladesh, and I do content on design and development.
 I really enjoy learning languages and frameworks like React and React Native, as well as working in WordPress.
 - I also senjoy wireframing, ui,ux , and design i genera.
-You can check out my linkdin .............. or facebook ............
+You can check out my linkdin https://www.linkedin.com/in/suncodebd or https://www.facebook.com/suncodbd
 - 🌱 I’m currently learning React, Next.js NODE.js python and more.